webOS-ports/luna-next/README.md

 complete replacement for LunaSysMgr/WebAppMgr and is completely based on well known open source technologies like Qt 5 and Wayland.

-CAUTION: At the moment it's not meant to be usable in any kind!

 ## Dependencies

 In order to build and run luna-next you will need a complete